-While a few blemishes to its surface here and there may not seem to be a big deal, such damages can impact your instrument’s sound quality and ease of playing, and will decrease its value should you choose to sell it a few years down the road.
+At any stage of playing, a good quality case to protect your trumpet is a must.
+While a few blemishes to its surface here and there may not seem to be a big deal, damages like those can impact your instrument’s sound quality and ease of playing.
+And if you ever intend to sell it, those damages can reduce its worth.

-Luckily, you have options for financing, style, brand, and functionality.
+Luckily, you have options to fit your budget and your needs.
 Most importantly, you have a wealth of information available online: customer reviews, recommendations from trusted sources like your local instrument shop, forum pages for trumpet players, the many musical professionals of YouTube.

-The real question is where not to search; there are countless vendors out there, for both new and second-hand instruments.
-It should be your priority to look through a variety of sites, checking out ads on Facebook Marketplace and Craigslist, browsing your local music store (online or in-person), scrolling through the websites of as many brands as you’ve heard of.
+The real question is where not to search; there are countless vendors out there, for both new and second-hand cases.
+It should be your priority to look through a variety of sites, check out ads on Facebook Marketplace, Craigslist, and Trumpetherald, browse your local music store (online or in-person), scrolling through the websites of as many brands as you’ve heard of.

 If you get stuck, seek advice from fellow musicians, friends on social media, trumpet-specific forums.
 Especially if you are new to instruments and their maintenance, you’ll benefit from the knowledge of more experienced people.

 While this may be somewhat time-consuming, it’s important to walk through a good mix of resources and perspectives while you’re researching.
-This way, you’ll be able to compare prices, quality, features, and financing plans of various brands sold by various vendors.
+This way, you’ll be able to compare the prices, quality, features, and costs of various brands sold by various vendors.